You are here: Urology Textbook > Urologic examinations > Blood tests > Magnesium

 Differential Diagnosis of Hypermagnesemia:

 Hypermagnesemia is a high concentration of magnesium in the blood, in most cases without symptoms.
 Only very high concentrations above 4 mmol/l lead to cardiac and neurological symptoms.
-Causes are iatrogenic (infusions, antacids, laxatives), renal insufficiency, hypothyroidism or adrenocortical insufficiency.
+Causes are iatrogenic (infusions, antacids, laxatives), chronic kidney disease, hypothyroidism or adrenocortical insufficiency.

 |Calcium in serum||Index||Phosphate in serum|